alexandre-slp/docker-name-resolver/README.md

  / /_/ / /|  / _, _/
 /_____/_/ |_/_/ |_|
 ```
-It's a simple way to resolve the container name to it's IP.
+It's a simple way to resolve the Docker container name to it's IP.

 `hosts` original content example:
 ```